PjHurtig/adventure-lab/README.md

 ## Current Features

-- The website is made to be fully responsive at all sizes
+- The website is made to be fully responsive at all tested device sizes
 - The website is made to be accessible.
 - Navigation menu changes size and position for best tablet, phone and desktop use
 - Timeline changes direction depending on width of device
 - Email link will open device email app (if installed)
+- "JOIN" button on top of all pages links to subscription form.

 ## Future Features

 - Subscribe form is only connected to code institute formdump at the moment, but will be a fully functional email-list with automatic welcome email in the future
+- A user forum for diskussion between members

 # Technologies Used